-1. Additional activities to be implemented next year, with timeline
+Additional activities to be implemented next year, with timeline

-Reflecting on Year 5 implementation and outcomes data, the MITP will continue building on and strengthening current strategies and add a few additional improvement activities to be implemented in Year 6.
+Reflecting on Year 6 implementation and outcomes data, the MITP will continue building on and strengthening current strategies and add a few additional improvement activities to be implemented in Year 7.
 These include:

-- Developing a written protocol for Reflective Coaching training (i.e., Guide to Building Capacity in Reflective Coaching); - Creating a visual graphic depicting coaching infrastructure at all levels; - Disseminating a statewide webinar for B-K leaders on building and sustaining local coaching infrastructure; - Continuing development of the SIT Overview and Onboarding document/packet; - Planning for ongoing support to Master Coaches, including planning for the next cohort in 2022; - Continue linking SIT work with the MD State Pyramid Model Leadership Team, including adding Part C SSIP programs to potential list of Implementation and/or Demonstration Sites; - Planning for statewide roll-out of new NCPMI Part C Pyramid Model training and training of trainers;

-- Expanding professional learning opportunities to support capacity-building of social and emotional development, such as Facilitating Attuned iNteractions (FAN) to continue building on the three tiers of Pyramid practices; - Continue building cross-sector partnerships through Pritzker PN-3 grant activities; - Developing a document that describes shared understanding and clear roles and responsibilities to support collaborative MITP and ECMHC services to support families; - Developing work and communication protocols outlining the roles and responsibilities of LITPs and physicians throughout the early intervention referral and ongoing service delivery process; - Continue developing revised online IFSP and IEP reporting capabilities to support local and State decision-making and to make correlations to implementation of EBPs; - Continued sharing data and exploring the differences in IFSP outcomes based on the type of child and family assessment completed (RBI, SAFER, or Natural Routines and Environments section of the IFSP); - Exploring the capability of IFSP reporting linkages between RBIs and family outcomes; - Continuing scale up of the State Inclusion Leadership Team's implementation of TAP-IT, modeled after SIT implementation lessons learned; - Continue planning for the rollout of the revised preschool component of the MD IEP to align to the 2018 IFSP, ensure implementation of EBPs, and smooth transitions from Part C services; - Continued collaborating with MA around billing for early childhood special education EBPs between MSDE and Maryland Department of Health (MDH), including the ability to bill for teleintervention services post-pandemic; - Continue developing and disseminating guidelines and resources to support a variety of IFSP/IEP service delivery models, including the return to in-person Part C services and hybrid models, in the wake of the COVID-19 pandemic; - Aligning SIT TAP-IT Cycles with SSIP evaluation plan components to ensure coordination of relevant data collection and planning activities; - Consider adding Reflective Coaching fidelity measures and BabyLEADers evaluation measures to the Evaluation Plan; and - Adopting the OSEP SSIP Reporting Template for Phase III, Year 6 Report.
+- Developing a written protocol for Reflective Coaching training (i.e., Guide to Building Capacity in Reflective Coaching); - Creating a visual graphic depicting coaching infrastructure at all levels; - Disseminating a statewide webinar for B-K leaders on building and sustaining local coaching infrastructure; - Continuing development of the SIT Overview and Onboarding document/packet; - Planning for ongoing support to Master Coaches, including planning for the next cohort in 2022; - Continue linking SIT work with the MD State Pyramid Model Leadership Team, including adding Part C SSIP programs to potential list of Implementation and/or Demonstration Sites; - Planning for statewide roll-out of new NCPMI Part C Pyramid Model training and training of trainers; - Expanding professional learning opportunities to support capacity-building of social and emotional development, such as Facilitating Attuned interactions (FAN) to continue building on the three tiers of Pyramid practices; - Continue building cross-sector partnerships through Pritzker PN-3 grant activities; - Developing a document that describes shared understanding and clear roles and responsibilities to support collaborative MITP and ECMHC services to support families; - Developing work and communication protocols outlining the roles and responsibilities of LITPs and physicians throughout the early intervention referral and ongoing service delivery process; - Continue developing revised online IFSP and IEP reporting capabilities to support local and State decision-making and to make correlations to implementation of EBPs; - Continued sharing data and exploring the differences in IFSP outcomes based on the type of child and family assessment completed (RBI, SAFER, or Natural Routines and Environments section of the IFSP); - Exploring the capability of IFSP reporting linkages between RBIs and family outcomes; - Continuing scale up of the State Inclusion Leadership Team's implementation of TAP-IT, modeled after SIT implementation lessons learned; - Continue planning for the rollout of the revised preschool component of the MD IEP to align to the 2018 IFSP, ensure implementation of EBPs, and smooth transitions from Part C services; - Continued collaborating with MA around billing for early childhood special education EBPs between MSDE and Maryland Department of Health (MDH), including the ability to bill for tele-intervention services postpandemic; - Continue developing and disseminating guidelines and resources to support a variety of IFSP/IEP service delivery models; - Aligning SIT TAP-IT Cycles with SSIP evaluation plan components to ensure coordination of relevant data collection and planning activities; and - Consider adding Reflective Coaching fidelity measures and BabyLEADers evaluation measures to the Evaluation Plan.